-High quality hiking boots that are broken-in are required for the trails (and horse and ATV programs) at Philmont.
+High quality hiking boots that are broken-in are required for the trails at Philmont.
 Your trek will cover uneven rocky surfaces and steep trails.
-Hiking boots that fit properly and are broken in will prevent injury.
+Hiking boots that fit properly and are broken-in will prevent injury.
+Trail runners are permitted for hiking at Philmont and can reduce hiking weight, but they do not provide ankle support that traditional hiking boots provided and should only be used by those who have experience wearing them while carrying heavy loads through rocky terrain.
+Remember, boots are required for horse rides and ATV programs.
 Visit your local outdoor store and the sales staff will be happy to help you.